 If, in addition to the above, condition~\eqref{eq:bk22-stationary-solution-condition} is satisfied, then there exists a unique stationary solution to~\eqref{eq:bk22-CARMA-p-q-variation-of-constant} which is the associated non-causal MCARMA process.
-However, in contrast to the causal case, a non-causal MCARMA process does not admit the representation~\eqref{eq:bk22-stationary-carma}.
+However, in contrast to the causal case, a non-causal MCARMA process does not admit representation~\eqref{eq:bk22-stationary-carma}.
 Indeed, following the proof of Proposition~\ref{prop:bk22-state-space-MCARMA}, we see that the stationary representation of $(\vect(X_{t}))_{t\in\MR}$ in~\eqref{eq:bk22-stationary-solution}, and hence also of $(X_{t})_{t\in\MR}$, is considerably more complicated due to the kernel $g_{2}$ in decomposition~\eqref{eq:bk22-complex-integral-2}, which in the non-causal case does not vanish.
-We therefore assess the positivity of non-stable output processes $(X_{t})_{t\in\MR}$ given by~\eqref{eq:bk22-CARMA-p-q-variation-of-constant} as follows: We look for conditions on the model parameters $\opA_{1},\ldots,\opA_{p}$ and $\opC_{0},\ldots, \opC_{q}$ such that for every $s<t$ the process $(X_{t})_{t\geq s}$ is $C$-valued whenever $Z_{s}\in C^{p}$. \begin{remark} \begin{enumerate} \item[i)] In the deterministic control literature a similar type of positivity is often referred to as \emph{internal positivity}, see, e.g.~\cite{FR00}: A state space model is called internal positive, if for every non-negative initial value $Z_{s}$ and every non-negative input process (in our case $(L_{t})_{t\in\MR}$) the output process $(X_{t})_{t\geq s}$ assumes only positive values. \item[ii)] Again we may assume that $Z_{s}$ is $\cF_{s}$-measurable, such that the process $(X_{t})_{t\geq s}$ is adapted to the natural filtration.
+We therefore assess the positivity of non-stable output processes $(X_{t})_{t\in\MR}$ given by~\eqref{eq:bk22-CARMA-p-q-variation-of-constant} as follows: We look for conditions on the model parameters $\opA_{1},\ldots,\opA_{p}$ and $\opC_{0},\ldots, \opC_{q}$ such that for every $s<t$ the process $(X_{t})_{t\geq s}$ is $C$-valued whenever $Z_{s}\in \cK^{p}$ and $(L_{t})_{t\in \MR}$ is $\cK$-increasing. \begin{remark} \begin{enumerate} \item[i)] In the deterministic control literature a similar type of positivity is often referred to as \emph{internal positivity}, see, e.g.~\cite{FR00}.
+We call a state space model \emph{internal positive}, if for every non-negative initial value $Z_{s}$ and every $\cK$-valued input process $(L_{t})_{t\in\MR}$ the output process $(X_{t})_{t\geq s}$ assumes only values in $\cK$. \item[ii)] Again we may assume that $Z_{s}$ is $\cF_{s}$-measurable, such that the process $(X_{t})_{t\geq s}$ is adapted to the natural filtration.
 In this case, however, $(X_{t})_{t\geq s}$ is not necessarily an MCARMA process anymore.
-Moreover, even if a unique stationary solution (MCARMA process) exists, conditions such that $(X_{t})_{t\geq s}$ is positive for all positive initial values $Z_{s}\in C^{p}$ are in general neither sufficient nor necessary for the positivity of the MCARMA process.
-Indeed, the stationary distribution of $(Z_{t})_{t\in\MR}$, if it exists, might not be supported on $C^{p}$, see Section~\ref{sec:bk22-posit-semi-defin-1} for an example. \end{enumerate} \end{remark}
+Moreover, even if a unique stationary solution (MCARMA process) exists, conditions such that $(X_{t})_{t\geq s}$ is cone valued for all initial values $Z_{s}\in \cK^{p}$ are in general neither sufficient nor necessary for the MCARMA process to be cone valued.
+Indeed, the stationary distribution of $(Z_{t})_{t\in\MR}$, if it exists, might not be supported on $\cK^{p}$, see Section~\ref{sec:bk22-posit-semi-defin-1} for an example. \end{enumerate} \end{remark}